mikaelvesavuori/lensdx-deployment-action/README.md

 ### Remember...

 - Always ensure you have secure settings regarding what actions you allow.
-- Note that Dorametrix will _not_ work without access to the Git history (i.e. `with.fetch-depth: 0`).
+- Note that LensDX will _not_ work without access to the Git history (i.e. `with.fetch-depth: 0`).

 ## Required input arguments

 ### `api-key`

-Dorametrix API token.
+LensDX API token.

 ## Environment variables the action uses